basecamp/handbook/titles-for-ops.md

 * Plans and performs lower risk maintenance independently.
 Participates in higher risk maintenances.
 * Contributes to resolving major problems.
 * Improves existing professional standards for the team.
-* Usually at least 6-10 years of experience being a professional sysadmin or network engineer; typically 5 years experience at Basecamp internalizing how we work.
+* Usually at least 6-10 years of experience being a professional sysadmin or network engineer; typically 5 years experience at Overgrad internalizing how we work.

 ## Lead Systems Admin
 * Able to fill in and lead team for short periods.